gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     }
     ```

-7. Now compile the smart-contract to Wasm using `cargo`:
+7. Now compile the program to Wasm using `cargo`:

     ```bash
     RUSTFLAGS="-C link-args=--import-memory -C linker-plugin-lto" \